Q. Isn’t 22 karat gold too soft?

 A. Yes, let us repurpose your unworn jewelry into a piece that you will love to wear.

 Q. What quality of diamonds do you use?

 A. All of our white diamonds are untreated and VS1/F in quality.
-Our cognac diamonds are also natural color and our black diamonds are heat treated for color uniformity.
+Black diamonds are heat treated and the teal diamonds are HTHP treated.
 All of our diamonds are certified conflict free.